SalmaAljabr/Bioinformatics/README.md

 - Complementing a DNA Strand: Find the complementary strand of a given DNA sequence.
 - Translating RNA to Protein: Translate an RNA sequence into its corresponding protein sequence.

-"This project was used in a Biology course"
+> Note: This project was completed during the academic year 2023-2023 for the Biology course as a "freshman student".